Arkajit-Datta/Video2Chat/README.md

 ## 1. Acquire Data
 donwload the video using download_video.py - downloads 102 videos from youtube Transcribe the video using  transcribe_video.py

+## 2. Preprocess Data

+Extract the steps of cooking using extract_cooking_steps_images.py